 (4a) Where a special application is refused no further special application shall be heard unless the first-mentioned application was refused by the Magistrates Court or the Children’s Court and the further application is made to The District Court of Western Australia.

-(5)(a) An order directing the grant of an extraordinary licence under this section may impose —
+(5)(a) An order directing the grant of an extraordinary licence may impose —

-(i) a condition requiring the applicant to comply with the requirements of section 42(2) before the extraordinary licence is granted to him;
+(i) a condition requiring the applicant to comply with the requirements of regulations under Part IVA about applying for a driver’s licence before the extraordinary licence is granted to him;

 (ii) such limitations and conditions as the court thinks proper subject to the observance of which the authority to drive pursuant to the licence may be exercised, including limitations and conditions as to the locality in which and roads on which the applicant is entitled to drive, the purposes for which the applicant is entitled to drive, the hours during which the applicant is entitled to drive, and the vehicle or class of vehicle that may be driven under the authority of the licence.